ryan-mcclue/musings/notes.md

 templates add complexity in the debugger (no actual names). only really useful if you save a ton of code (not much code to just write each implementation) if templates are necessary then just use meta-programming as it is much more powerful.

+short build times (under 10 seconds) are incredibly important to not decentivness making changes and testing them

 don't think about memory management, but rather memory usage. if having to worry about freeing etc. done something wrong.